 Ingredients: rosemary, wormwood, fennel, and peppermint

 Sprinkle the powder on furniture and window sills to prevent fleas.
-This method serves as a prevention but does not actually kill or remove fleas.
-However, since the mixture is made of all-natural herbs, it can be applied to your dog’s flea bites for some relief.
+This method serves as an effective preventative but does not actually kill fleas.
+Additionally, since the mixture is made of all-natural herbs, it can be applied to your dog’s flea bites for some relief.